-Now to the one, fundamental question: How do we control our environment?
+Now to the one, outstanding question: How do we direct our environment?
 The answer is simple, yet difficult to understand: Our thoughts and feelings.

-Please accept for five minutes, that Einstein is right: What do we draw into our reality by saying that the food was “not bad”?
-Of course, more bad food!
+Please accept for five minutes, that Einstein is right: What do we draw into our reality by saying, that the food was “not bad”?
+Of course, more bad things!
 This is, because the “not” is not heard by the universe.
 It stays hidden, to allow us better and more positive ways of communicating.
-The “bad” could thus die in our dictionary and become “not good”.
+The “bad” could thus be forgotten in our dictionary and become “not good”.
 So we would always press positive affirmations into our universe, and eat / do / experience more “good” things.
 If you look at the world in this way, sarcasm opens new paths.
-I can thus “speak badly” in a positive way and my listener understands what I really mean: “You did well!” – even though the performance was actually modest.
+I can thus “speak badly” in a positive way and my listener understands what I really mean: “You did well!” – even though the performance was modest.